Last update: 2018-10-22

 git-so-fancy display git diff in a very readable way in your terminal.
 I always use it to verify what I commit before actually committing it.

 I think with these two tools you can use

 git efficiently.
 The best part: they are both available in the official

 Arch Linux repositories.

 Ranger with image preview in the terminal

 I usually use the shell to do any operations on files.
-However when I need a proper file manager I use Ranger in the shell.
+At times, when I need a proper file manager I use Ranger in the shell.

 You can configure keystrokes for your favorite folders, execute some command lines on a bunch of files… The possibilities are really huge.
 You can even configure keystroke to automatically jump to your favorite folders.

 - The autocompletion is way, way better.